THM - Block

 6. What is the flag that the second user got access to?

-At that moment, I tried to get the password by using encrypted smb3 blobs and all other informations available at that moment.
+At that moment, I tried to get the password by using encrypted smb3 blobs and all other information available at that moment.
 The tool I tried, was dpapick3.
 After hours of try and errors, I gave up and took a day break.
-This break safe me hours of frustration, because I came up with the idea to reread everything until then.
-I also reread the article mentioned at 3.2 and saw something, which solved my problem quickly:
+This break saved me hours of frustration, because I came up with the idea to reread everything up to that point.
+I also reread the article mentioned in 3.2 and saw something, which solved my problem quickly:

 So the script was not written to support ntlm hash beside plain passwords, and because of that, I missed this little phrase.
-Now, beside I rewrote the script from python2 to python3, I also extend it a bit to support ntlm hashes, by adding those options and change some lines:
+Now, beside I rewrote the script from python2 to python3, I also extended it a bit to support NTLM hashes, by adding those options and change some lines:

 1